-Code of Ethics & Rules of Professional Conduct
+Code of Ethics and Rules of Professional Conduct

 The following Code of Ethics and Rules of Professional Conduct set forth the ethical obligations of Professional Members of the Dance Movement Therapy Association of Australasia.
 Rules of conduct governing individuals and the profession of dance movement therapy have been established to safeguard professional standards and protect the public.